MrSloth-dev/42.Minishell/README.md

    - [x] verify if have leaks with heredoc
    - [x] use a hidden directory to store files created from heredoc
    - [x] delete heredoc temp files after each execution
-   - [ ] verify add history if it's ok
+   - [ ] verify add history if it's ok - IVAN
    - [x] >>$a|""|''|>$b open fd - ok?
    - [ ] cd "" need to stay put  - JOAO
    - [x] /'' - OK